nhatanh120604/pwyw/myexperiment/README_FINAL.md

 - **Decision**: Choose whether to buy the product, and if yes, how much to pay (0-100 tokens)
 - **Payoff calculation**:
   - If bought: 100 - amount_paid + product_utility
-  - If not bought: 0
+  - If not bought: 100 (Buyer keeps endowment)

 #### Seller